 c.
 Imprisonment: Imprisonment can be imposed for various offenses, such as assault and fraternization.

 d.
-Dishonorable discharge: A dishonorable discharge can be imposed for certain serious offenses, such as desertion and cowardice.
+Dishonorable discharge: A dishonorable discharge can be imposed for serious offenses, such as desertion and cowardice.

 f.
 Reduction in rank: An individual's rank can be reduced as a penalty for certain offenses, such as insubordinate conduct and dereliction of duty.